BenchLabs/bench-technology-handbook/how-we-invest-our-time.md

 ### Investing in Innovation

-Investment in Innovation is high risk, and high reward.
-It is also entirely discretionary: indeed Bench could choose to not invest in technological innovation at all.
-We won't, however, because doing so would be accepting the status quo, and we're not even close to where we want to be yet.
+Investment in Innovation is high risk, and high reward—we can't know the impact of a new thing until people are using it.
+It is also entirely discretionary; indeed Bench could choose to not invest in technological innovation at all.
+We won't, however, because doing so would be accepting the technological status quo, and we're not even close to where we want to be yet.

-In addition—as mentioned in _Investing in Support_ above—investing time in innovation also forces us limit the time we have for Support requests, which forces us to figure out how to prioritize them, which maximized the return on our Support investment.
+The Product Engineering group invests very heavily in innovation—everything other than the Flex Track and Cooldown is 100% innovation.
+The amount we invest is directly related to our overall strategy, and is therefore decided by Senior Leadership (and subject to board approval).
+In contrast, the Business Technology group invests a much smaller proportional amount in innovation.
+The BizTech teams all scale based on the complexity of our business.
+This auto-scaling is designed to ensure that the teams always have enough bandwidth to innovate.

-In Product Engineering, we invest roughly 75% of our time in Innovation.
-In Business Technology, it's a much smaller amount, about 25%.
+As mentioned in _Investing in Support_ above, investing in innovation also forces us limit the time we have for Support requests, which forces us to figure out how to prioritize them, which maximizes the return on our Support investment.